 Every photo has a story.

-Thanks for coming along for a photographical ride!
+Thanks for stopping by for a photographical Disney ride!

 Do you have any fabulous Disney vacation pictures you’d like to share?
 Drop by and share your photos on facebook at Mouze Kateerz.
 Take a virtual Disney vacation twice a day in photographs.
 Or shoot me an email of your favorite Disney location at firstname.lastname@example.org.

 This article was originally published on Chip and Co. here on Dec.
 3, 2011